afraniomelo/KydLIB/README.md

 ```
 ## Usage

-Let's download a dataset from Tennessee Eastman Process benchmark to use as an example:
+Let's download a dataset from the Tennessee Eastman Process benchmark to serve as an example:

 ```python
 import pandas as pd